Desperate Housewives: The Game (2006 video game): Plot

-The game begins when a family moves to Wisteria Lane: a successful doctor working at the Fairview Medical Center, a wife with a forgotten past after a jogging accident and their son.
+The game begins when a family moves to Wisteria Lane: a successful doctor working at the Fairview Medical Center, a wife with a forgotten past after a jogging accident, and their son.
+In the game, the player takes on the role of the wife, and is able to customise her and build relationships with other characters.
 Edie Britt first introduces the wife to Wisteria Lane and visits Bree Van de Kamp, who invites her to gossip at her house along with Susan Mayer, Lynette Scavo and Gabrielle Solis.
 A pair of brothers then visit the player's house: Daniel Fox, a famous designer and his twin brother Frank Fox, who installs an Internet service in the player's computer.
 The player's character then progresses through episodes, completing tasks that range from gardening and cooking for player's family, to discovering the secrets of the neighborhood.

-The doctor's wife must battle off a love rival to her husband – his secretary Jackie Marlen who stops at no cost to get what she wants – and the cranky neighbor, Etta Davenport.
-Not only this but she must deal with the antics of her unruly 14-year-old son and the people around him.
-Other residents aren't as nice as they seem when a private investigator, Erik Larsen, shows up in town alongside a shady businessman, Vincent Corsetty, who seems to have ulterior motives.
+The player must battle off a love rival to her husband – his secretary Jackie Marlen who stops at no cost to get what she wants – and the cranky neighbor, Etta Davenport.
+She must also deal with the antics of her unruly 14-year-old son and the people around him.
+Other residents aren't as nice as they seem when a private investigator, Erik Larsen, shows up in town alongside a shady businessman, Vincent Corsetti, who seems to have ulterior motives.
 In the end, their secrets are aired to the public and a desperate decision is made in a hostage situation.

-Endings

-Desperate Housewives: The Game has four different endings:

-The main character shoots everyone.
-But who got shot in the real "Game?"

-The main character lives happily ever after with the husband.

-The main character lives happily ever after with Erik Larsen.

-The main character runs off with Vincent Corsetty.
+The game features four possible endings.
+The player can decide to run away with Erik Larsen or Vincent Corsetti, or remain married to her husband.
+A fourth ending allows the player to shoot all three men.

 Reception

 Desperate Housewives received "mixed" reviews according to the review aggregation website Metacritic.
 Some reviewers praised it as a well-written and faithful adaption of the television series; however, the game also attracted criticism for its derivative, simplistic gameplay and prominent product placement.
 The editors of PC Gamer US presented Desperate Housewives with their 2006 "Best Adventure Game" award.
+During the 10th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Desperate Housewives for "Outstanding Achievement in Character Performance - Female" (Brenda Strong as Mary Alice Young).

 In the United States, Desperate Housewives: The Game debuted at #6 on the NPD Group's weekly computer game sales chart for the October 8–14 period.
 Tor Thorsen of GameSpot reported that the game "instantly became the subject of widespread derision" upon its announcement, but that its first-week placement suggested its "publisher may be having the last laugh".
 Desperate Housewives ultimately achieved sales in excess of 400,000 copies by January 2009.